-Most people remember visual content easier than written content.
-Mind maps are diagrams where you lay out your presentation content in a visual shape rather than as a list, and are proven to increase memory retention.
-When you try to remember part of your presentation you’ll picture the image of the mind map which is easier to recall than a long list.
+Most people remember visual content more easily than written content.
+Mind maps are diagrams where you lay out your presentation content in a visual shape rather than as a list.
+This practice is proven to increase memory retention.
+When you try to recall your presentation you’ll picture the mind map components instead of a long list of words.

 Read and Repeat

 Research shows it takes 8 uninterrupted seconds for information to enter into your memory.
 Focus on your text for at least 8 seconds, look away and try to remember it, then read the information again and repeat as many times as necessary.
 Repeat to remember.

 Researchers have found that memory improves over 10% when words are spoken out loud, so practice beforehand to maxmise the chances of remembering your content.
 It’s also worth rehearsing your presentation just before you go to bed as sleep helps to consolidate recently learned information.